Coinbase Wallet Review 2023: What It Is And How To Use It

 To Sum It Up

-Coinbase Wallet brings some advantages compared to its main competitor, MetaMask, by offering support for Bitcoin, Litecoin, and several other cryptocurrencies.
-However, these additional cryptocurrencies are only accessible through the mobile wallet, which feels a bit clunky at times.
+Coinbase Wallet brings some advantages compared to its main competitor, MetaMask, by offering support for Bitcoin, Litecoin, and a number of other cryptocurrencies.

-For basic sending and receiving as well as problem-free swaps, Coinbase’s mobile wallet makes a solid choice, while the Chrome extension provides a reliable way to explore web3 on the desktop.
+For basic sending and receiving as well as problem-free swaps, Coinbase Wallet’s mobile app makes a solid choice, while the Chrome and Brave extension provides a reliable way to explore web3 on the desktop.

 Frequently Asked Questions